Controlling ODrive from an Arduino via CAN

 template<typename T>

-inline bool send(T &msg)
+inline bool send(const T &msg)

 Sends a specified message over CAN.